wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-postgresql.md

 You have now set up a four-column table with the following column names and restrictions:

-1. The “name” column has been limited by the VARCHAR command to be under 20 characters long.
+1. The "name" column has been limited by the VARCHAR command to be under 20 characters long.
-2. The “food” column indicates the food item that each person will bring.
+2. The "food" column indicates the food item that each person will bring.
 VARCHAR limits this text to be under 30 characters.
-3. The “confirmed” column records whether the person has RSVP'd to the potluck.
+3. The "confirmed" column records whether the person has RSVP'd to the potluck.
 The acceptable values are "Y" and "N".
-4. The “date” column shows when they signed up for the event.
+4. The "date" column shows when they signed up for the event.
 Postgres requires that dates be written as yyyy-mm-dd.

 You should see the following if your table has been successfully created: